durmisi/AIKit/Ingestion/AIKit.Core.Ingestion/README.md

 Implement `IChunkingStrategy` for custom chunking:

 - `TokenBasedChunkingStrategy`: Splits by token count.
 - `SemanticSimilarityChunkingStrategy`: Splits by semantic similarity (requires embeddings).
+Falls back to token-based if embeddings unavailable.
 - `HeaderBasedChunkingStrategy`: Splits by Markdown headers.
 - `SectionBasedChunkingStrategy`: Splits by sections.